Local Sourcing Options

 1. Source local through a distributor

-Contact IFM for information about distributors that carry Wisconsin-grown produce and local foods.
-And keep asking your primary vendor for local!
-Before they carry it, distributors must know that there is a demand.
+Keep asking your primary vendor for local!
+Distributors need to know that there is a demand.
 Be sure to discuss with a distributor how you define local.
 Do you want produce from Wisconsin, the Midwest, or 100 miles from your institution?

 2. Buy from a local produce auction